-Students in Australia are absolutely spoilt for choice when studying horticulture online in Australia.
-But, buyer beware, there are so many options it can be over-whelming and many students end up paying for courses they don’t really need or that aren’t really suitable for their purposes or just end up wasting money
+Students in Australia are absolutely spoilt for choice when studying online horticulture courses in Australia.
+But, buyer beware, there are so many options it can be over-whelming and many students end up paying for courses they don’t really need or that aren’t really suitable for their purposes or just end up wasting money.

 A quick google search of online horticulture courses Australia will show you the lay of the land in online horticulture courses in Australia, there are pretty much three options (keep in mind we are talking about horticulture, which is inherently a practical subject being offered as an online subject):